walmartlabs/lumbar/docs/index.md

 Libraries have two methods of operation, global config and module mixins.
 The former allows libraries to define common configuration such as common `stylus` include files and the later allows for the addition of specific behaviors to specific modules.

 Global config changes are simply defined in the root of the library `lumbar.json` file.
 When the library is loaded any settings defined here will be imported into the project.
-Note that each plugin implements it's own inheritance scheme here.
+Note that each plugin implements its own inheritance scheme here.
 Some plugins might treat specific definitions as additive and others might treat them as overrides.

 They are discussed in detail [here](libraries.md).